What You Need to Submit Utility and Design Patent Applications

 The Difference Between a Utility Patent and Design Patent

-As explained by the United States Patent and Trademark Office (USPTO), a utility patent is essentially a functionality patent—it protects the manner in which a specific good/process works.
+As explained by the United States Patent and Trademark Office (USPTO), a utility patent protection is essentially a functionality patent—it protects the manner in which a specific good/process works.
 By contrast, a design patent protects appearance.
 While utility patents and design patents protect different things, they are not in direct conflict.
 You could simultaneously apply for both a utility patent and a design patent from the same product.

 Beyond design patents and utility patents, there is also a third type of patent called a plant patent.
 Before you can put together an application, you must determine which type of patent is appropriate for your needs.